jscs-dev/jscs-jsdoc/README.md

 ### checkAnnotations

-Checks tag names are valid
+Checks tag names are valid.

 There are 3 presets for `Closure Compiler`, `JSDoc3` and `JSDuck5`.